“Go sell crazy someplace else, we’re all stocked up here.”—Jack Nicholson, As Good As It Gets

-COVID19 has brought about a stronger response than we saw with the coronaviruses SARS and MERS, the novel H1N1 influenza, or ebola; all of which had higher mortality rates than COVID19.
-Yes, higher morbidity and mortality allow for higher rates of containment, and this is one of the reasons COVID19 has spread so rapidly.
+COVID19 has brought about a stronger panic response than we saw with the coronaviruses SARS and MERS, the novel H1N1 influenza, or ebola; all of which had higher mortality rates than COVID19 does at this time.
+Higher morbidity and mortality allow for higher rates of containment, and this is one of the reasons COVID19 has spread so rapidly.
 But look at history.

 H1N1 was discovered in humans in the pandemic of 1919, and resurged in a variant form—swine flu—in the 2009 pandemic.
 Now it’s taken its place and continues to circulate as a seasonal flu virus (See flu statistics above).
 SARS also rose in China in 2002 and spread worldwide within a few months.
 But now, no transmissions have been reported since 2004.

 “The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.”

 Every time a new virus emerges and begins to spread, there is a renewed wave of fear and reaction which seems to intensify and reach new heights in our increasinlgy media-driven generations.
 Whenever influenza and COVID 19 are contrasted, experts admit that the reason we are so concerned is because we still know comparatively little about the newest novel virus at this point, and the transmission rate is high.
 I believe that the reason we see these global panics is because humans have a primal fear of the unknown, and our culture and society have increasingly nurtured the mindset of fear.